robjm16/sample_projects_and_articles/README.md

 # Sample Projects

-## Retrieval-Based Chatbot with Vector Database
+## Scaling Company Chatbots with Vector Databases

 This [article]() **UPDATE LINK** covers the central role vector databases play in scaling domain-specific chatbots.
 With these chatbots, companies can leverage ChatGPT's extraordinary natural language capabilities while limiting its answers to company-specific documents and information.
 This is achieved using an approach called retrieval-based augmentation.
 The article covers integration with Pinecone, a cloud-based vector database provider.
-It includes code excerpted from an end-to-end [Jupyter notebook]() **UPDATE LINK**.
-See next two items below for earlier examples of customized chatbots (but without vector databases).
+It includes code excerpted from an end-to-end Jupyter [notebook]() **UPDATE LINK**.
+See next two items below for other examples of customized chatbots (without vector database integration).

 ## Voice-Enabled Therapist Chatbot